 Conservation planning is the key to protection of biodiversity and ecosystem function.
-The majority of planning to date has focused on issues relating to space, designing reserves to protect moderately "pristine" tracts of land or water.
-While we have protected only a fraction as much area as needed to meet recommended spatial goals, we must also start to address threats arising outside reserves and protected areas.
+The majority of planning to date has focused on issues relating to space; designing reserves to protect moderately "pristine" tracts of land or water.
+While we have protected only a fraction of the area needed to meet recommended spatial goals, we must also start addressing threats that originate outside reserves and protected areas.
 Environmental threats like climate change require that we extend conservation planning beyond the boundaries of protected areas, and into a future in which ecosystems and biomes may be quite different than they are today.